 “It happens to me all the time”, she said.
-“I get really inspired about something, decide I’m definitely going to do that… and the next day or a week later completely lose interest and drop it.”
+“I get really inspired with a free range idea, and for that moment it’s the most exciting in the whole world!
+I’m so sure I’m going to do that thing… then a day or a week later I’ve completely lost interest, and drop it.”

 She shook her head “It’s like one moment the inspiration to do it is on full blast and the next moment it’s just… gone.
 I’m not seeing ideas through.
 Do you think there’s anything I can do about it?”

-I heard this from someone the other day, and as someone who used to go through this cycle time and time again, I definitely understood.
-But I was curious how many others would so I posted the question on the Free Range Facebook page asking “does this happen to anyone else” and got quite a response.
-If you find this familiar, you’re definitely not alone!
+I heard this from someone the other day, and as someone who used to go through this cycle time and time again, I definitely understand:

 The cycle usually works like this: you have an idea for a project to pursue and are all fired up one evening… and the next morning (or the next week) the inspiration to do it is just… gone.

-3 solutions to “I keep losing the inspiration to see things through” cycle
+3 ways to beat the “I lose inspiration to see things through” cycle

-The first clue is in how people (like the person at the top of this post) talk about this issue: what strikes me is that the language is usually passive: “The inspiration went away”.
+The first clue is in how people (like the person at the top of this post) talk about this; more often than not it’s spoken of in passive language: “The inspiration went away”.
 “It’s just gone”.

-No one has told them they have responsibility (and capability) for generating their own inspiration.
+No one told that person they have responsibility (and capability) for generating their own inspiration.

 Imagine the same conversation with the owner of a new puppy: